Get Your Teen Weekly Newsletter in your inbox! Sign Up

 But this is the world our daughters live in.
 A world where voices from peers, social media, and the entertainment industry tell them lies about who and what they are.
 Which is why our voice as parents needs to be louder and more persistent, overriding those lies with truth.

-What Every Teenage Girl Needs to Know
+Life Advice Every Teenage Girl Needs to Hear

 1. You are valuable.